mwouts/jupytext/docs/formats.md

 ---
 ```

 In the Markdown format, markdown cells are inserted verbatim and separated with two blank lines.
-When required (cells with metadata, cells that contain two blank lines or code blocks), Jupytext protects the cell boundary with HTML comments: `<!-- #region -->` and `<!-- #endregion -->`.
-Cells with explicit boundaries are [foldable](https://code.visualstudio.com/docs/editor/codebasics#_folding) in VS Code, and can accept both a title and/or metadata in JSON format: `<!-- #region This is the title for my protected cell {"key": "value"}-->`.

 If you'd like that cell breaks also occurs on Markdown headers, add a `split_at_heading: true` entry in the `jupytext` section in the YAML header, or if you want that option to be the default for all Markdown documents in Jupyter, activate the option on Jupytext's content manager: